-became a highway.
+wheelbarrows, these artificial rivers were cut through the most difficult countryside.89 The equally amazing thing is how the canals are still functioning.
+Today we find modern railroads using ancient canal beds for their own track beds.
+Sometimes we drive through a high-walled section of farmland which was first a canal way before it became a highway.
 We might have thought a ditch running parallel to a railroad was for drainage.
 Actually it was once a canal; the present railway tracks are built on what was once the tow path.
-Or we might come upon some lofty bridge piers across a river where there is no roadway: we would hardly suspect they once held a wooden aqueduct and canal way, carrying it and the canal traffic high across the roaring river below.101
+Or we might come upon some lofty bridge piers across a river where there is no roadway: we would hardly suspect they once held a wooden aqueduct and canal way, carrying it and the canal traffic high across the roaring river below.90

 The Pennsylvania Canal was not the only waterway serving the local economy of Marietta.
-In 1797 the Conewago Canal began carrying riverboats around the Conewago Falls on the Susquehanna River near York Haven.
-The Susquehanna and Tidewater Canal, built between 1836-1840, connected Wrightsville (1811) with Havre de Grace, Maryland (1785).
-The Susquehanna and Tidewater Canal facilitated transportation of lumber, coal, and raw materials from Marietta (1719) and Columbia (1724) to the Port of Baltimore (1729).
-This is the reason why the economy in Marietta was built on lumber, coal, whiskey, and transportation.
+In 1797 the Conewago Canal began carrying riverboats around the Conewago Falls on the Susquehanna River near York Haven.91 The Susquehanna and Tidewater Canal, built between 1836-1840, connected Wrightsville (1811) with Havre de Grace, Maryland (1785).
+The Susquehanna and Tidewater Canal facilitated transportation of lumber, coal, and raw materials from Marietta (1719) and Columbia (1724) to the Port of Baltimore (1729).92 This is the reason why the economy in Marietta was built on lumber, coal, whiskey, and transportation.93

 The origins of the Pennsylvania Canal date back to 1690 when William Penn proposed building a canal connecting Philadelphia with the Susquehanna River.
 It took 102 years until in 1792, as an initiative of the Washington administration (1789-1797), the Union Canal, was completed in 1828.
-Running eighty-two miles, the Union Canal connected Middletown (1755) on the Susquehanna River to Reading (1748) on the Schuylkill River.
-By 1834 the Main Line of Public Works, composed of interlocking canals, was transporting passengers and freight across 1,243 miles.
+Running eighty-two miles, the Union Canal connected Middletown (1755) on the Susquehanna River to Reading (1748) on the Schuylkill River.94 By 1834 the Main Line of Public Works, composed of interlocking canals, was transporting passengers and freight across 1,243 miles.
 Incrementally the canals system was integrated into and eventually replaced by the rail roads.
 In 1859, one hundred and sixty-nine years after William Penn's canal proposal, all canals owned by the Commonwealth of Pennsylvania were sold.
 The Pennsylvania Rail Road (1846) formed the Pennsylvania Canal Company and continued to use canals for freight transportation.
-The canal business, however, declined steadily in the last quarter of the nineteenth century, and most Pennsylvania canals no longer functioned after 1900.
-106
+The canal business, however, declined steadily in the last quarter of the nineteenth century, and most Pennsylvania canals no longer functioned after 1900.95

 The last canal boat to enter Marietta was in August of 1900.
 Captain Morris Nagle piloted a canal boat carrying coal from Nanticoke (1800) in Luzerne County.
 Captain Nagle docked the boat at Gay Street.
-The boat was dismantled and buried beneath the railroad bed when the Pennsylvania Rail Road was installed over the canal tow path.
-In Marietta, along the Pennsylvania Canal boats were drawn by mules guided along the tow path parallel to Front Street.
-A double canal boat could handle up to 250 tons of freight with a single mule team on the tow path.
-In the winter the canal was drained to minimize damage from ice blocks and in the spring flooding (good for river transportation) washed out sections of the canal.
-In the last log raft to float down the Susquehanna River to Marietta landed on 12 April 1911.
-Thus in the transition from the nineteenth to the twentieth centuries, transportation along the Susquehanna River and the Pennsylvania Canal were entirely replaced by the rail road network, changing the physical landscape of Marietta and the culture as well.
+The boat was dismantled and buried beneath the railroad bed when the Pennsylvania Rail Road was installed over the canal tow path.96 In Marietta, along the Pennsylvania Canal boats were drawn by mules guided along the tow path parallel to Front Street.97 A double canal boat could handle up to 250 tons of freight with a single mule team on the tow path.98 In the winter the canal was drained to minimize damage from ice blocks and in the spring flooding (good for river transportation) washed out sections of the canal.99 The last log raft to float down the Susquehanna River to Marietta landed on 12 April 1911.100 Thus in the transition from the nineteenth to the twentieth centuries, transportation along the Susquehanna River and the Pennsylvania Canal were entirely replaced by the rail road network, changing the physical landscape of Marietta and the culture as well.